 There are just two main focal points in caring for your newly placed body of ‘notill’ soil (and a third supplementary).
 Cover crops, and mulching.
 Both of these topics are discussed at length below in prior articles.

 Lastly is a supplement that also covers the very important aspect of IPM (Integrated Pest Management).
 Along with the soil mix above we recommend a regular once weekly foliar spray to keep pests in check / at bay, which becomes especially important when growing indoors or in enclosed greenhouses where the lack of biodiversity (predators) can allow for the quick reproduction and ensuing infestation of pests.
-See the “About our products” section for further discussion on the Tonics we make and recommend for both a nutrient supplement and regular IPM maintenance and how they can also help with increasing a plants natural pest resistance (SAR/HAR).
+See the “About our products” section for further discussion on the Tonics we make and recommend for both a nutrient supplement and regular IPM maintenance and how they can also help with increasing a plants natural pest resistance (SAR/ISR).

 Please email any questions you may have and over time I will update and expand this article as needed

-2 part worm castings
+1-2 parts worm castings